tuantvk/29-seconds-of-react/README.md

 ### FileDrop

-Renders a file drag and drop component for a single file.
+Hiển thị một component kéo và thả cho một file.

 * Create a ref called `dropRef` for this component.
 * Use the `React.useState()` hook to create the `drag` and `filename` variables, initialized to `false` and `''` respectively.